-Swiping packages off porches or doorsteps is a common crime of opportunity, especially during the holidays.
+Swiping packages off porches or doorsteps is a common crime of opportunity.
 An article published by USA Today reports that one in two Americans know someone who has had a package stolen after it was delivered and one in three Americans say they have had a package stolen.

 Charges may also be upgraded if there is proof that the offender intended to obtain someone else’s identifying information or steal from the address of a disabled or elderly person.